ABRIXAS

-A Broadband Imaging X-ray All-sky Survey, or ABRIXAS was a space-based German X-ray telescope.
+A Broadband Imaging X-ray All-sky Survey, or ABRIXAS, was a space-based German X-ray telescope.
 It was launched on 28 April 1999 in a Kosmos-3M launch vehicle from Kapustin Yar, Russia, into Earth orbit.
 The orbit had a periapsis of 549.0 km, an apoapsis of 598.0 km, an inclination of 48.0° and an eccentricity of 0.00352, giving it a period of 96 minutes.

 The telescope's battery was accidentally overcharged and destroyed three days after the mission started.
-When attempts to communicate with the satellite — while its solar panels were illuminated by sunlight — failed, the $20 million project was abandoned.
+When attempts to communicate with the satellite – while its solar panels were illuminated by sunlight – failed, the $20 million project was abandoned.
 ABRIXAS decayed from orbit on 31 October 2017.

-The eROSITA telescope is based on the design of the ABRIXAS observatory. eROSITA was launched on board the Spektr-RG space observatory on 13 July 2019 from Baikonur to be deployed at the second Lagrange point (L2).
+The eROSITA telescope was based on the design of the ABRIXAS observatory. eROSITA was launched on board the Spektr-RG space observatory on 13 July 2019 from Baikonur to be deployed at the second Lagrange point (L2).